harisont/covid-19/words/words.md

 <!--This is because when there are more <span class="nowrap">non-<icon s></icon>s</span> than the herd immunity threshold, you get R < 1.
 And when R < 1, new cases stop growing: a peak.-->

-Questo perché quando ci sono i <span class="nowrap">non-<icon s></icon>s</span> in numero maggiore della soglia di immunità di gregge, hai che R < 1.
+Questo perché quando i <span class="nowrap">non-<icon s></icon>s</span> superano la soglia di immunità di gregge, R < 1.
 E quando R < 1, i nuovi casi smettono di crescere: un picco.

 <!--**If there's only one lesson you take away from this guide, here it is** – it's an extremely complex diagram so please take time to fully absorb it:-->

-**Se c'è una sola lezione che ti porti a casa da questa guide, eccola** – è un diagramma estremamente complesso quindi per favore prenditi il tempo che ti serve per capirlo per bene:
+**Se c'è una sola lezione che da portare a casa da questa guida, eccola** – è un diagramma estremamente complesso, quindi prenditi pure il tempo che ti serve per metabolizzarlo per bene:

 ![](pics/r3.png)

 <!--**This means: we do NOT need to catch all transmissions, or even nearly all transmissions, to stop COVID-19!**-->

-**Ciò significa: NON dobbiamo impedire tutte i contagi, o neanche quasi tutti i contagi, per fermare il COVID-19!**
+**Questo significa: NON è necessario intercettare tutti i contagi, e neanche "quasi tutti" i contagi, per fermare il COVID-19!**

 <!--It's a paradox.
 COVID-19 is extremely contagious, yet to contain it, we "only" need to stop more than 60% of infections.
 60%?!
 If that was a school grade, that's a D-.
 But if R<sub>0</sub> = 2.5, cutting that by 61% gives us R = 0.975, which is R < 1, virus is contained! (exact formula:[^exact_formula])-->

 E' un paradosso.
-Il COVID-19 è estremamente contagioso, ma per fermarlo, dobbiamo "solo" impedire più del 60% delle infezioni.
+Il COVID-19 è estremamente contagioso, ma per fermarlo ci basta che la percentuale di contagi che impediamo sia superiore "solo" al 60%.
 60%?!
 Se fossimo a scuola sarebbe al più una sufficienza scarsa.
-Ma se R<sub>0</sub> è 2,5, tagliarlo del 61% ci dà R = 0,975, per cui R < 1, e il virus è fermato! (formula esatta:[^exact_formula])
+Ma se R<sub>0</sub> è 2,5, tagliarlo del 61% ci dà R = 0,975, per cui R < 1, e il virus è contenuto! (formula esatta:[^exact_formula])

 <!--[^exact_formula]: Remember R = R<sub>0</sub> * the ratio of transmissions still allowed.
 Remember also that ratio of transmissions allowed = 1 - ratio of transmissions *stopped*.